hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

     $ hyper run -d --volumes-from foo busybox
     hyper: Error response from daemon: volumes-from source container is created from busybox rather than the official image hyperhq/nfs-server.
     See 'hyper run --help'.

+> NOTE: Your `hyper/nfs-server` container should have enough resources to run the nfs service properly.
+We recommend creating it with at least `s3` size.
+If you use too small containers, it may be work just fine at first but can fail with OOM if your workload rises.
+To see a list of size choises when creating a container, see `hyper run --help`.